bakill3/AMS/README.md

 - **Event-Driven Real-Time Messaging**: Implementing Redis for efficient and responsive message delivery.
 - **Secure User Authentication**: Ensuring safety with modern password hashing and session management techniques.

-## Security Considerations

-Security is a cornerstone of the Advanced Messaging System.
-Here are some practices we follow and recommend:

-- **Encryption**: We leverage AES-256-CBC encryption, utilizing true randomness from atmospheric noise for initialization vectors to ensure message confidentiality.
-- **Data Storage**: Sensitive information is securely stored, employing best practices like encrypted databases and environmental variables for sensitive configurations.
-- **Regular Updates**: Keep your AMS instance and its dependencies up to date to mitigate vulnerabilities from outdated software.

-We encourage administrators to follow these practices to enhance their AMS deployment security further.

 ## Getting Started

 To begin using AMS, you'll need Docker, Docker Compose, and Git installed on your system.